Mission Hospital is:

-- Reuter Children's Outpatient Center funded through the Mission Healthcare Foundation outpatient surgery center developed in a joint venture with staff physicians.
+- Reuter Children's Outpatient Center funded through the Mission Health System Foundation outpatient surgery center developed in a joint venture with staff physicians.

-- Reuter Children's Outpatient Center funded through the Mission Healthcare Foundation "Windows of Childhood" campaign.
+- Reuter Children's Outpatient Center funded through the Mission Health System Foundation "Windows of Childhood" campaign.

 - Mission at a Glance